KohGeek/GSODAnalysis/README.md

 docker-compose -f docker.yml up -d
 ```

-When launching mongodb server for the first time, run the `setup/initialise_db.js` python script to automatically setup the server.
+When launching mongodb server for the first time, run `mongosh -f setup/initialise_db.js` python script to automatically setup the server.
+After importing the data, run the `mongosh -f setup/create_indexes.js` script to create the indexes on the database.

 ### Windows